tomspost/OMN/README.md

 All servers in the trusted list will be polled every 10 mins fetching all RSS items.
 Each item will be added to the outgoing feed.
 Any duplication of items will update the existing item.

-# How to add ONS feed list to any web site
+# How to add OMN feed list to any web site

 Use any opensorce RSS javascript plugin to your website ort blog.
 TODO add a list of tested plugins here

-Configure the RSS URL of the plugin to point to any ONS server adress. (all ONS servers list the addreses of all other ONS servers if you access them with a web browser)
+Configure the RSS URL of the plugin to point to any ONS server adress. (all OMN servers list the addreses of all other OMN servers if you access them with a web browser)

-Edit the whoami JSON to let the world know who is running this ONM server
+Edit the whoami JSON to let the world know who is running this OMN server

 The defult CORS headers allow any site to access the API from most modern browser - All HTML items and scripts are removed from all feed items